-This is an extremely common and controversial question I will share some new perspectives on.
+This is a controversial question that I will share some perspectives on.

-I’ll answer this question, knowing what I do about anatomy and biomechanics with my background as an orthopedic physical therapist and long time weight lifter (~30 years experience).
+I’ll answer this question, knowing what I do about anatomy and biomechanics. with my background as an orthopedic physical therapist and long-time lifter.

-First, there was a brand new article about this subject in the latest issue of The Strength and Conditioning Journal (April 2012, Volume 34, No. 2, p.34-36, edited by L. Brown) which peaked my interest in this topic.
+First, there was an article about this subject in the issue of The Strength and Conditioning Journal (April 2012, Volume 34, No. 2, p.34-36) which originally peaked my interest in this topic.

-Very interesting article giving a ‘pro’ and ‘con’ viewpoint, possibly further confusing things.
+The article gives a ‘pro’ and ‘con’ viewpoint, possibly further confusing things.